 Events/people that have significantly shifted your spiritual journey.

 The book group reads a ange of books, from occasional non-fiction to poetry and fiction and contemporary/classical.
 We consider their interest, pleasures and ultimate value for us as individual Friends.
 As members of the Quaker community, we tend to choose books that offer more than fleeting entertainment, and they may have a specific Quaker relevance.

 Camberwell Beauty and other Stories by V.S.
 Pritchett

 We have also had several evenings of poetry reading.

-The group meets monthly at 7.30 pm for about an hour.
-Sessions take the form of a collective meditation in which we send out healing thoughts to those suffering from illness or difficult life situations.
+Sessions of the healing group take the form of a collective meditation in which we send healing thoughts to those suffering from illness or difficult life situations.
 This includes both named individuals and groups of people in general.
 It may also include animals and situations, such as conflicts, natural disasters, etc.